docsforadobe/after-effects-scripting-guide/docs/general/project.rst

 **Description**

 The project's XMP metadata, stored as RDF (XML-based).
-For more information on XMP, see the JavaScript Tools Guide.
+For more information on XMP, see the `JavaScript Tools Guide <http://estk.aenhancers.com/>`_.

 **Type**